FelixOnline/v2/content/articles/2016-5-20-imperial-president-sends-mass-email-on-eu-stance.md

 On Monday, Imperial President, Alice Gast,  and Provost, James Stirling, sent an email to all staff and students, encouraging us to vote and reminding us of their stance on the EU.

-After encouraging recipients to register to vote in the June referendum, Professor Gast described how Imperial had “contributed to collective efforts in the higher education community to understand and communicate the impact of EU membership on research and education” and mentioned the pro\-EU open letter she had signed back in February, that was published in the _Sunday Times_.
+After encouraging recipients to register to vote in the June referendum, Professor Gast described how Imperial had “contributed to collective efforts in the higher education community to understand and communicate the impact of EU membership on research and education” and mentioned the pro-EU open letter she had signed back in February, that was published in the _Sunday Times_.

-She added, “While it was important for the College to articulate its point of view, it is not our role to tell people how to vote”, despite having just described Imperial’s part in producing pro\-EU evidence for the House of Lords.
+She added, “While it was important for the College to articulate its point of view, it is not our role to tell people how to vote”, despite having just described Imperial’s part in producing pro-EU evidence for the House of Lords.

 Professor Gast then hung back, saying, “The issues associated with the referendum are complex and affect different individuals, companies and institutions in different ways”.
 So, vote how you want, we guess.